-\$50 per hospital emergency room visit or urgent care center visit and \$10 for after hours doctor office visit for emergency services that are covered benefits of this Plan.
-If the emergency results in admission to a hospital, the copay is waived.
+\$40 per doctor, urgent care center or emergency room visit for emergency care or urgently needed services that are covered benefits of this Plan.
+If the emergency or rendering of urgently needed services results in admission to a hospital, the emergency or urgently needed service copay is waived.

-- Emergency care at a doctor's office or an urgent care center - Emergency care as an outpatient or inpatient at a hospital, including doctors' services - · Ambulance service approved by the Plan
+- Emergency care or urgently needed services at a doctor's office or an urgent care center - Emergency care as an outpatient or inpatient at a hospital, including doctors' services - Ambulance service approved by the Plan